phadeline/Phadeline-React-Portfolio/README.md

 ## Description

-This is my Portfolio made ony using React and CSS.
+This is my Portfolio made ony using React, bootstrap and CSS deployed to github pages.

 ## Table of Contents